decredcommunity/events/reports/20190726-cointime-summit-2019.md

 ## Contacts

+Contacts with several groups have been made.
+Contact Duyen Em for more info.

 Cointime Summit 2019:

-* Nguyen Bui, Director Parnership of TomoChain, Telegram: @nguyen5
+* Director Parnership of TomoChain
-* Joeri Van Geelen, Founder & CEO of Build Blocks Group, Telegram: @Joppasss
+* Founder & CEO of Build Blocks Group
-* Quyen Dang, KOL of BTS Group ([KTS Group](http://ktsgroup.io) - [Kiem Tien So](https://www.facebook.com/groups/TienSo/)), Telegram: @Quyen
+* KOL of BTS Group ([KTS Group](http://ktsgroup.io) - [Kiem Tien So](https://www.facebook.com/groups/TienSo/))

 Vietnam Staking Economy:

 * A group of young people (added in @decredvietnam Telegram)
 * 2 more people from KTS Vietnam (added in @decredvietnam Telegram)
-* Ly Minh, the one TomoChain's Director Partnership called "professor in blockchain"
+* Another TomoChain's Director Partnership
-* 2 coin investors (I will contact them via email): Scott Boyajian and Pham Cuong (CEO of Happy Life joint-stock company)
+* CEO of Happy Life joint-stock company
+* 2 coin investors

 ## Media